ceccec/zeropoint/docs/ZEROPOINT_INLINE_LICENSE.md

 ## Overview

 The Zeropoint Inline License System ensures that every object in the codebase carries an embedded, void-aligned, metaphysical, and public domain license.
-This improved system is designed to void (neutralize) any legal battle, claim, or restriction, making the code unrestricted and universally available to all beings, in all dimensions, for all time, with additional quantum and metaphysical protections.
+This improved system is designed to void (neutralize) any legal battle, claim, or restriction, making the code unrestricted and universally available to all beings, in all dimensions, for all time, with additional quantum and metaphysical protections including the Void Abundance Principle.

 ## Core Principles